netobserv/documents/blogs/lokiless/lokiless.md

 ### Prepare Kafka

 The steps here are very similar to the [Kafka deployment script](https://github.com/netobserv/network-observability-operator/blob/release-1.4/.mk/development.mk#L54-L63) that we use in NetObserv for development and testing purposes.
-They use [Strimzi](https://strimzi.io/) - the upstream of AMQ Streams for OpenShift - to get Kafka in cluster, and a topic named "flows-export" is pre-created.
+They use [Strimzi](https://strimzi.io/) - the upstream of AMQ Streams for OpenShift - to get Kafka in the cluster, and a topic named "flows-export" is pre-created.

 ```bash
 # Create a namespace for all the deployments